Drentel/votv-poster-gen/README.md

 # votv-poster-gen
- Simple poster generator for Voices Of The Void
+ Simple poster generator for Voices Of The Void Converts images to .png, with options for:
+ - Resizing
+ - Random rotation
+ - Drop shadows
 # Requirements
 - Python3
 - Run ```python -m pip install configparser pillow```